Last Updated on

 These clients obviously can afford to buy a house, but they can’t get financing the conventional way.
 As a result, they need a mortgage that does not require income verification to get a home loan.
 Amansad Financial has helped many people in this situation by connecting them with a private lender.

-The key with a private loan is the property appraisal.
+The key with a private loan is the property appraisal and how much equity remains after all mortgages are registered.
 A professional appraiser evaluates the value of the property, and that number becomes important.
 If the LTV (loan to value) numbers fall in the proper range, which means that you are not taking out a loan that is large enough to threaten your ability to satisfy the loan through sale of the property in case of default.
 One thing that borrowers always need to know is that many private lenders have their own approved appraisers that they are comfortable with and will in many cases obtain a second opinion from a trusted realtor in that area.
 In addition, if working with a broker, it is best to allow the broker to order the appraisal as some lenders do not like when a borrower orders own appraisals as it may leave room for borrower interference.

 Private lenders are generally willing to offer interest-only loans or amortize over 20, 25 years and up to 35 years in some cases.
 However, they want their money back within one to two years in most cases.
 Some lenders offer renewal options, while others do not — it depends on what plans they have for the money they lend you before it comes to you.